azinedine456/PEMFC-Battery-HESS-FCEV-HIL-Simulation-Project/README.md

 # PEMFC–Battery HESS FCEV Emulator
-This repository was created in the fulfillement of the course "Projet et Synthèse EPRM" at EiCNAM.
-(Repository Structure is detailed at the end of the Readme file).
+This repository was created in the fulfillement of the course "Projet et Synthèse EPRM" at EiCNAM. **(Repository Structure is detailed at the end of the Readme file).**

 ## Overview
+**(Repository Structure is detailed at the end of the Readme file).**
 This project presents the modeling, control, simulation, and experimental validation of a **Proton Exchange Membrane Fuel Cell (PEMFC) emulator** integrated into a **Hybrid Energy Storage System (HESS)** for **Fuel Cell Electric Vehicles (FCEV)**.

 The objective is to reproduce, at reduced scale, the **electrical behavior of a real PEM fuel cell** , while ensuring realistic interaction with a **DC bus whose voltage is imposed by a battery**.